On elliptic and quasiregularly elliptic manifolds: Introduction

 We note that if there is an embedding $H^*(M;\QQ) \hookrightarrow \Lambda^*\QQ^n$, then there is a map of positive degree from $T^n$ to $M$, and therefore $M$ is trivially elliptic.
-However, a real embedding as above need not be rationalizable; a 9-dimensional example manifold $M$ is given in \cite[Remark 5.2]{BeGM}.
+However, a real embedding as above need not be rationalizable; a 9-dimensional example manifold $M$ is given in \cite[Remark 5.2]{BeGM} and we review this example in \S\ref{S:exs}.
 A wrapping map of this $M$ must therefore be in some sense aperiodic (but may be almost periodic).

 In contrast, we know few examples of quasiregularly elliptic manifolds outside low dimensions.
 What's more, all the examples we know factor through a torus; even understanding whether the specific $9$-manifold alluded to above is quasiregularly elliptic would be a breakthrough.
 In low dimensions, a complete classification is available and coincides with that of elliptic manifolds: \begin{itemize} \item In dimension $2$, only $S^2$ and $T^2$ are quasiregularly elliptic.
-(In fact, every quasiregular map from $\CC$ to a Riemann surface or a domain in $\CC$ decomposes into a homeomorphism followed by a holomorphic map, a fact known as \emph{Sto\"ilow factorization}.) \item In dimension $3$, only $S^3$, $S^2 \times S^1$, $T^3$, and their finite quotients are quasiregularly elliptic due to work of Jormakka \cite{Jor} and the geometrization theorem. \item In dimension $4$, Heikkil\"a and Pankka \cite{HP} give a classification up to homeomorphism in the simply connected case: all those manifolds which are not excluded by Theorem \ref{thm:coh} are homeomorphic to quasiregularly elliptic ones by work of Piergallini and Zuddas \cite{PZ} because they admit a branched covering by $T^4$.
-Specifically, these are
+(In fact, every quasiregular map from $\CC$ to a Riemann surface or a domain in $\CC$ decomposes into a homeomorphism followed by a holomorphic map, a fact known as \emph{Sto\"ilow factorization}.) \item In dimension $3$, only $S^3$, $S^2 \times S^1$, $T^3$, and their finite quotients are quasiregularly elliptic due to work of Jormakka \cite{Jor} and the geometrization theorem. \item In dimension $4$, Heikkil\"a and Pankka \cite{HP} give a classification up to homeomorphism in the simply connected case: all those manifolds which are not excluded by Theorem \ref{thm:coh} are homeomorphic to quasiregularly elliptic ones by work of Piergallini and Zuddas \cite{PZ} because they admit a branched covering by $T^4$.\footnote{Earlier, Rickman had constructed such a branched covering for $(S^2 \times S^2) \mathbin{\#} (S^2 \times S^2)$ \cite{RickSum}.} Specifically, these are

 where, by convention, the connected sum of nothing is $S^4$.
-We extend this classification to all $4$-manifolds in Corollary \ref{cor:4D}: up to finite quotients, the only additional examples are $T^4$, $T^2 \times S^2$, and $S^1 \times S^3$.
+We extend this topological classification to all $4$-manifolds in Corollary \ref{cor:4D}: up to finite quotients, the only additional examples are $T^4$, $T^2 \times S^2$, and $S^1 \times S^3$.